- 2018 FIFA World Cup

 Gylfi Sigurdsson is the leader and most influential member of the team followed by Ragnar Sigurdsson, Aron Gunnarsson and Johann Gudmundsson.
 The Icelandic supporters are a joy to watch and many neutral fans will be hoping Our Boys can surprise in Russia.
 Iceland’s opening game against Argentina could define their tournament.

 Group D is incredibly hard to predict.
-Argentina are the obvious choice to win the group at 1.70 and a comfortable win against Iceland in their opening game will set them up nicely.
-The three remaining nations all have flaws that can be exploited which makes Nigeria a decent shout to qualify at 3.75.
+Argentina are the obvious choice to win the group at 1.73 and a comfortable win against Iceland in their opening game will set them up nicely.
+The three remaining nations all have flaws that can be exploited which makes an underrated Nigeria a decent shout to qualify.